TritonDataCenter/dragnet/README.md

                 2048 |@@@@                                     3
                 4096 |                                         0

-If the last field isn't an aggregation, "dn" won't print a histogram, but it will still group nearby values.
+If the last field isn't an aggregation, "dnl" won't print a histogram, but it will still group nearby values.
 For example, if we reverse the order of that last example:

-    $ dn scan-file -f '{ "eq": [ "req.method", "GET" ] }' \
+    $ dnl scan-file -f '{ "eq": [ "req.method", "GET" ] }' \
           -b latency[aggr=quantize],req.method,operation \
           ./tests/data/2014/05-02/one.log
     LATENCY REQ.METHOD OPERATION        VALUE